nf-core/dualrnaseq/docs/parameters.md

 Located within the `data/` folder of dualrnaseq, this tab delimited file contains headers which groups similar types of RNA classes together.
 This helps to keep the RNA-class names simplified for plotting purposes.

-Initially, the user can run the pipeline without this table (or remove the 'others' column because they may be interested in scRNAs).
+Initially, the user can run the pipeline without this table (or remove the 'others' column because they may be interested in particular types of RNA, such as scRNAs).
 Depending on the requirements, the user can decide which types should be included/excluded or grouped together.

+## 9. Other

-### 10. Reports
+### Reports

 #### `--email`